katywarr/nc_expanding_sam/README.md

 ## About

 This repository contains the code for our paper 'Improving Recall Accuracy in Sparse Associative Memories that use Neurogenesis'.
-The paper is published in <a href="https://doi.org/10.1162/neco_a_01732">Neural Computation</a> and also available through the University of
+The paper is published in
+<a href="https://doi.org/10.1162/neco_a_01732">Neural Computation (Volume 37, Issue 3)</a> and
-Southampton ePrints page (link to be added).
+also available through the University of Southampton ePrints page (link to be added in March 2025).

 The code demonstrates recall optimisations applied to a subtype of Sparse Associative Memory (SAM) that expands with memory capacity.
 This idea is inspired by adult neurogenesis (the creation of new neurons) in the brain;